domotz/slate/source/index.html.md

 ```

-*Triggered when a monitoring profile change state*
+*Triggered when a monitoring profile state changes*

 ### Properties